devopsdays-austin/runbooks/venue_runbook.md

 * How is the venue secured overnight?
 Do we need to hire a security guard?
 * Is there space to host a happy hour?
 If not, conduct a search of nearby places for happy hour.
 * Are there smaller rooms for open spaces?
 Can large rooms be subdivided with air walls?
 Open spaces are the most important part of the conference.

 ### 6 Months Out

 * Identify the venue.
 You need at least six months of lead time in order to organize the conference, so the venue must be locked in.
 The venue will determine how many of the functional areas work so they'll need plenty of lead time to get organized.
 * Pay the deposit and agree to the fee schedule.
 * Organize an organizer site survey.
-Find a time that works during the day (lunch is best) and schedule a site survey for the rest of the organizers.
+Find a time that works during the day (morning is best) and schedule a site survey for the rest of the organizers.
 Take lots of pictures and share them in case someone can't attend.
 If an area lead can't make it, be prepared to ask questions on their behalf.
 * Determine the conference layout.
 Use powerpoint or LucidChart to come up with a diagram.
 Use this to determine how many sponsors you can fit it, how many talk tracks, and the guest total.

 ### 3 Months Out

 * Finalize the venue contract.
 It should include line items for everything you're paying for.
 Udpate the conference spreadsheet with the projected cost.
 After this point the only thing to update with the conference is the guest total.
 Keep an eye on ticket sales and adjust the contract (and costs) as needed.

 ### <1 Month Out

 * Pay the rest of the venue rental fee.
 Work with Conference Ops to get this paid via invoice.
+* Provide the venue with a list of all sponsors / exhibitors, and a list of all food vendors (coordinate with the food organizer).
+* Get conference insurance.
+We are required to provide a Certificate of Insurance (COI).
+It should cover DevOpsDays Austin and all of our exhibitors / sponsors.
+The minimum coverage required is a combined single limit of $1,000,000 per occurrence and a minimum aggregate of $1,000,000.
+In 2025 we went with [Lacey Katzer](mailto:lacey@yatesinsurance.com) of [Yates Insurance].
+[Here's the COI from 2025.](https://drive.google.com/file/d/1mwXYbAU-IpzI1xmFY0fGtWiJ9qidUDfE/view?usp=drive_link)(http://www.yatesinsurance.com/).
+The COI must have the following language added:
+>In the description section:
+>"TCEA is included as additional insured where required by written contract for DeveopsDays Austin | MM-DD-YYYY - MM-DD-YYYY"

+> In the certificate holder section:
+> TCEA Conference Center
+>3100 Alvin Devane Blvd.
+Building B
+>Austin, TX 78741

 ### The Week Before